Del Aire, California

 The two parts are connected by a sliver of land across El Segundo Blvd.

 The Los Angeles Airport Courthouse is in the Del Aire CDP.
-The Aviation/LAX station on the Metro Green Line light rail is in Los Angeles proper, adjacent to the CDP, and the Los Angeles Air Force Base is in El Segundo, adjacent to Del Aire CDP.
+Aviation/Imperial station on the Metro C Line light rail line is in Los Angeles proper, adjacent to the CDP, and the Los Angeles Air Force Base is in El Segundo, adjacent to Del Aire CDP.

 Geography

 Del Aire is located at 33°54′58″N 118°22′9″W (33.916138, -118.369282).

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi, all land.

 The precise boundaries of Del Aire are complex, but can be roughly described as the area south of Imperial Highway between Aviation Boulevard and the San Diego Freeway(I-405) to El Segundo Boulevard.
 The CDP also includes the area east of the freeway and west of Inglewood Avenue, roughly between El Segundo Boulevard and Rosecrans Avenue, designated "Wiseburn" by L.A.
 County.